 - Your pulse rate becomes 140-200 beats per minute (bpm).
 Sometimes your pulse may be even faster.
 (The normal pulse is 60-100 bpm.)

 - You may occasionally feel some mild chest discomfort.

 - If you have angina then an angina pain may be triggered by an episode of SVT.

-You may have no symptoms, or you are just aware that your heart is beating fast.
+You may have no signs or symptoms, or you are just aware of your fast heartbeat.
 Sometimes your blood pressure may become low with too fast a heart rate, especially if it continues beating too quickly for several hours.
 In some cases this causes a faint or collapse.
 This is more likely if you are older and have other heart or lung problems.